-A: Retailers will be able to source most parts you require.
-For details of your nearest Elddis Retailer please refer to our Find A Retailer section on our website, or call 0871 964 2113 for assistance.
+A: Retailers and service centres will be able to source most parts you require.
+For details of your nearest Elddis Retailer please refer to our Find A Retailer section on our website, or call 0371 964 2113 for assistance.

 Q. How Many Years Will Spare Parts Be Available For My Motorhome?